 Why traditional token launches fail retail participants.

-Traditional token launches create extractive dynamics that benefit insiders at the expense of public participants:
+Traditional token launches create extractive dynamics that benefit insiders at the expense of public participants.

 VC dumping.
 Venture investors receive tokens at 50-90% discounts with short lockups.
 They exit on retail at multiples, often within days of public listing.